 All UK Government organisations must, as a minimum, follow the legal requirements to publish advertised opportunities and awards on Contracts Finder as required by Public Contracts Regulations 2015.

-Government has made a number of commitments in relation to transparency of public contracting data.
+Government has made several commitments in relation to transparency of public contracting data.

 Publication of Commercial Opportunities and Contract Awards